Q Into the Storm: Background

 QAnon is a debunked American far-right conspiracy theory alleging that a secret cabal of Satan-worshipping, cannibalistic pedophiles is running a global child sex-trafficking ring and plotted against former U.S. president Donald Trump while he was in office, and is often described as being a cult.
 The conspiracy theory began with an October 2017 post on the anonymous imageboard 4chan by "Q" (or "QAnon"), who was presumably an American individual.
 Q claimed to be a high-level government official with Q clearance, who has access to classified information involving the Trump administration and its opponents in the United States.
 The imageboard website 8chan, rebranded to 8kun in 2019, later became QAnon's online home, as it is the only place Q posts messages.

 8chan is an imageboard website composed of user-created message boards that was created in October 2013 by computer programmer Fredrick Brennan.
 After a surge in traffic to the site in 2014 due to the migration of Gamergate-related discussion from 4chan, Brennan was faced with financial challenges to keeping the site online.
 He began working with Jim Watkins, a technology businessman and the operator of the 2channel textboard, and moved to the Philippines to live and work with Watkins and his son Ron.
 In January 2015, Jim Watkins became the official owner and operator of 8chan.
 Brennan continued to work as the site's administrator until 2016, at which time he relinquished the role and Ron Watkins took the position.
 Brennan continued to work for Jim Watkins until cutting ties with the family in 2018.
 Brennan has since become an outspoken critic of 8chan, the Watkinses, and QAnon, and has actively battled to try to take 8chan offline.

 Numerous journalists and conspiracy theory researchers believe that Jim Watkins or his son, Ron Watkins, are working with Q, know Q's identity, or are themselves Q. Brennan has also supported this theory, and in June 2020 said, "I definitely, definitely, 100 percent believe that Q either knows Jim or Ron Watkins, or was hired by Jim or Ron Watkins."
 Both Watkinses have denied knowing Q's identity, and Ron Watkins again denied being Q shortly before the series premiered.
 In February 2020, Jim Watkins formed a super PAC called "Disarm the Deep State", which backs political candidates who support the QAnon conspiracy theory.
 Ron Watkins has played a major role in helping to amplify the QAnon conspiracy theory, and has been described as a de facto QAnon leader.

 Production

 Q: Into the Storm is directed by Cullen Hoback.
 Hoback began following the development of QAnon and working to discover the identity of Q in 2017.
 Adam McKay is executive producer for the series, under his Hyperobject Industries banner.
+The series is an IDA Enterprise Documentary Fund Grantee.